TogAr2/MinestomPvP/README.md

 Potions and milk buckets are considered food: the Minestom food events are also called for drinkable items.

 The extension uses a custom player implementation, if you use one, it is recommended to extend `CustomPlayer`.
+If you for some reason can't, make sure to implement `PvpPlayer`.
+The implementation is registered inside `PvpExtension.init()`, so register yours after the call.

 ### Events